Anthony Beauvillier: New York Islanders

-Vancouver Canucks (2023–present)
+Vancouver Canucks

-On January 30, 2023, Beauvillier was traded to the Vancouver Canucks along with Aatu Raty and a conditional first-round pick in the 2023 NHL Draft for Bo Horvat.
+On January 30, 2023, Beauvillier was traded to the Vancouver Canucks along with Aatu Räty and a conditional first-round pick in the 2023 NHL entry draft for Bo Horvat.
 He immediately joined the Canucks lineup and scored his first goal with the team in a 6–5 win over his former team on February 9.
 Upon scoring his first goal with the Canucks, he became the third player in franchise history to have scored the game-winning goal in the first game they played against their former team after being acquired in a trade.

+Chicago Blackhawks

+On November 28, 2023, Beauvillier was traded to the Chicago Blackhawks for a conditional fifth-round pick in the 2024 NHL entry draft, ending his short stint with Vancouver.

+Nashville Predators

+On March 7, 2024, Beauvillier was traded to the Nashville Predators in exchange for a fifth-round pick in the 2024 NHL entry draft.